Excellent

 Wegovy (semaglutide)

-Wegovy is approved for people with a body mass index (BMI) of 30 or are overweight (have a BMI of 27 or higher) and have a weight-related health problem, such as high blood pressure or type 2 diabetes.
+Wegovy is approved for people with a BMI of 30 or higher or who are overweight (with a BMI of 27 or higher) and also have a weight-related medical problem, such as high blood pressure or type 2 diabetes.

 How it works: Wegovy works by mimicking GLP-1 to regulate your appetite and letting you eat less.
 Along with diet and exercise, you lose weight.